team113sanger/Gen_Effects_CDS2_loss_Uveal_melanoma_RNAseq/documentation/Transcript_quantification_analysis.md

 ## Overview

-This document describes the steps taken to quantify the abundances of transcripts on the RNAseq data generated from the transcriptome of  _CDS2_ targeted samples.
-The data from both _CDS2_ targeting experiments was quantified using `Kallisto` version `0.51.1` and the `GRCh38` human reference genome.
+This document describes the steps taken to quantify the abundances of transcripts on the RNAseq data generated from the transcriptome of all the samples.
+The data from both _CDS2_ targeting experiments was quantified using `kallisto 0.51.1` and the ENSEMBLv103 annotation of the `GRCh38` human reference genome.
 The quantification was performed using the `kallisto quant` function.

 All the scripts and code mentioned below can be found in the `scripts/expression` directory.